johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 # Introduction

-This document is intended to provide some guidance for anyone aiming to release a PunyInform game.
-While you can read it any time, it's probably the most useful when the game is nearing completion.
+This document is intended to provide some guidance as well as various tips and tricks for anyone writing a PunyInform game.

 # Testing & Debugging